snappizz/engraving-challenges/meta/general-rules.md

 Now you should make your score perfect.
 You're allowed to use *any* tools your program offers, including third-party plugins, self-written functions or established libraries.
 But anything has to be reproducible by others.
-This means if this requires a commercial plugin to be present it has to be documented.
+This means if this requires a commercial or free plugin or library to be present it has to be documented.
 If you use functions or self-written tools that aren't publicly available they have to be somehow accessible (for LilyPond you can either place them in the input files themselves, in directories reachable from the main file or in a library directory